Accuracy of Fiberoptic Nasopharyngoscopy in the Diagnosis of Pharyngolaryngeal Diseases

 Male to female ratio was 1.8:1; dysphonia was the main chief complains in 66% followed by dysphagia in 16%.
 The commonest finding of flexible fiberoptic endoscope was laryngeal mass in 58% patients followed by impaired or immobile vocal cords in 18%.
 The accuracy of flexible fiberoptic endoscope in diagnosis of pharyngolaryngeal disease was 76% while of the direct laryngoscope accuracy was 92%.

-Flexible fiberoptic endoscope is vital instrument in outpatient clinic especially when indirect laryngoscope is unsatisfactory, but don’t supplant direct laryngoscopy specially when biopsy is indicated.
+Flexible fiberoptic endoscope is vital instrument in outpatient clinic especially when indirect laryngoscope is unsatisfactory, but it dose not replace direct laryngoscopy specially when biopsy is indicated.